Categories

 Though set in the 1920s and written in the ideological aftershocks of McCarthyism, Inherit the Wind is frighteningly timely.
 In an era where political discourse is increasingly vitriolic and performative, rife with anti-intellectualism and close-mindedness in even the highest offices of the American government, the film is less of a time capsule and more like an urgent dispatch from a long-running cultural fault line.
 It’s a courtroom drama, but also a heated parable about what happens when dogmatic belief refuses to find a happy coexistence with reason.

 At the center of the storm are two legal titans: defense attorney Henry Drummond (Spencer Tracy), playing the Clarence Darrow role as a blend of weary and stalwart, and prosecuting orator Matthew Harrison Brady (Fredric March), a firebrand populist with a Bible in one hand and a campaign stump in the other.
 Brady is, of course, the complicated historical figure William Jennings Bryan, many-time presidential candidate whose intense but varied policy positions are baffling in the modern political landscape: He was a Bible-literal creationist and a die-hard union labor advocate, a progressive by reputation who nonetheless favored prohibition and served as a face for Christian fundamentalism.
 E.K.
-Hornbeck (Gene Kelly, trading tap shoes for a typewriter), a sardonic journalist modeled on Baltimore columnist H. L. Mencken chronicles Brady and Drummond’s verbal duels.
+Hornbeck (Gene Kelly, trading tap shoes for a typewriter), a sardonic journalist modeled on Baltimore columnist H. L. Mencken, chronicles Brady and Drummond’s verbal duels.
 The courtroom becomes their battleground — not just for Cates’ fate (in fact, in spite of Cates’ pre-ordained conviction) but for the soul of religion and reason in public discourse.

 Not everything in Inherit the Wind lands.
 The romantic subplot between Cates and Rachel Brown (Donna Anderson) is a bit of Hollywood fluff.
 It plays like an obligatory studio note: soften the edges, add a dame.
-There’s also a flatness to the soundtrack given the recurring element of gospel singing.
+There’s also a flatness to the soundtrack given that Kramer’s efforts to use gospel and vocal music to evoke southern flavor.
 I hope you like “The Battle Hymn of the Republic!”
-And it’s undeniably a film you need to be in a certain mood for — if you’re hoping for something narratively dynamic, it will definitely drag.
+And Inherit the Wind is undeniably a film you need to be in a certain mood for — if you’re hoping for something narratively dynamic, it will definitely drag.

 Is It Good?